 By now, I bet you’re wondering why we decided to call our platform Loops.
 Apologies for not shedding light on the name earlier, but I wanted to break down the science behind the platform first before dropping Loops on you.

-In our previous blog posts, we discussed the various states your body can experience, dictated by your HRV, and what you can do fulfill each day.
-To recap, when you engage in a health regimen you can experience any of the 4 Daily Outlooks based on your HRV relative to your baseline:
+In our previous blog posts, we discussed the various states your body can experience, outlined by your Daily Outlooks, and what activities you can do to make the most out of every day.
+As a recap, here’s the 4 Daily Outlooks you may receive based on your morning HRV reading: